-Payment of the dividend from the capital reduction in the amount of € 79,939,211.10 to the free float, which had opted against the share option, was completed on 3 December 2024.
+Payment of the dividend from the capital reduction to the free float, which had opted against the share option, was completed on 3 December 2024.

-The € 257,925,009.06 attributable to minority shareholder MKAO "Rasperia Trading Limited" remains frozen due to the sanctions provisions and therefore continues to be recognised under other liabilities.
+The T€ 257,925 attributable to minority shareholder MKAO "Rasperia Trading Limited" remains frozen due to the sanctions provisions and therefore continues to be recognised under other current financial liabilities.